Yuchen30/Imitation-of-student-plagiarism/README.md

 # Imitation-of-student-plagiarism

-An agent-based model that allows cheating behavior in the context of homework completion to be studied The motivation for this work is to help people know about student behaviors of cheating.
-Our main purpose is to see the effect of copy rate , recognition rate and study groups on the average score of the students.
+An agent-based model that allows cheating behavior in the context of homework completion to be studied.
+The motivation for this work is to help people know about student behaviors of cheating.
+See the effect of copy rate, recognition rate and study groups on the average score of the students.

 In this project, we choose netlogo as the software, which is a multi-agent modeling environment.
 Netlogo version is the newest version: Netlogo 6.2.0.